Welcome to the laboratory of Ron Bose, MD, PhD,

 Organoids are a novel, 3-dimensional cell culture system that can grow primary human cancer cells with high efficiency and success rates.
 Organoid technology was first developed by Prof. Hans Clevers and colleagues in the Netherlands as a system to grow adult, intestinal stem cells and in the past 4 years, it has been demonstrated to be a powerful tool for cancer research.
 See review articles in Nature Reviews Cancer and the New England Journal of Medicine.
 Organoid culture methods represent a fundamental change in tissue culture, because it uses a defined set of growth factors, niche factors, and small molecule inhibitors to support the growth of cancer or stem cells.
 Organoids are a way to rapidly (weeks) grow primary patient samples and to test or study them in the laboratory.
 Further, organoids have enabled us to accelerate the study of HER2 mutations and we can perform drug testing on organoids in 96 and 384-well plates.

-We have been working with organoids for the past 2 years and will present results on this at AACR Annual Meeting on April 2, 2019 – click here for details.
+We have been working with organoids for the past 2 years and gave an Oral Presentation on this at AACR Annual Meeting on April 2, 2019 – click here for link.

-Please come talk to me to get more details about this research.
-I am very interested in having new post-doctoral fellows, graduate students, and undergraduates come to the lab.
+Please contact me to get more details about our research.
+I am very interested in having scientists, post-doctoral fellows, and students join our lab.
+My email is email@example.com